 John Ray, a 17th Century naturalist and author once wrote, “Beauty is power; a smile is its sword.”
 Even today, that small quote packs a big punch, for we see dozens of advertisements and marketing for whiter teeth and better smiles.
 We know both intuitively and scientifically that laughter is medicine that soothes the soul, so it’s no wonder people have gone to great lengths with cosmetic dentistry to be comfortable with their mouths.
-While there are several forms of cosmetic dentistry, the four most popular are discussed below.
+While there are several forms of cosmetic dentistry, the four most popular are discussed by Cardiff Orthodontist James May.

 This is one of the easiest ways to improve the appearance of a smile.
 There are a few ways to whiten teeth.
 For cases where over-the-counter toothpaste, mouthwash, and gels do not yield good results, there are dentists that specialize in teeth whitening, using far more powerful ingredients than what can be found over the counter.
 Specialists often have both in-office and at-home applications that use potent whitening gels applied directly to the teeth.
 Teeth whitening is by far the least invasive and convenient form of cosmetic dentistry.
 It is also safe, reliable, and greatly effective, even on tough long-term stains.